 Keto fat bombs are pretty simple.
-You’ll want a mix of healthy keto friendly fats, like avocado, nut butters, coconut oil, cheese or butter, a low-carb flavor of some sort (think cacao powder or spices) and perhaps a low-carb ingredient that adds texture, like nuts or seeds.
-But to make chowing down on fat bombs easier still, I’ve rounded up my favorite fat bomb recipes from around the web.
-Whether you’re keto or not, you’ll love these bombs!
+You’ll want a mix of healthy keto-friendly fats — like avocado, nut butters, coconut oil, cheese or butter — a low-carb flavor of some sort (think cacao powder or spices) and perhaps a low-carb ingredient that adds texture, like nuts or seeds.

 If you’re a coconut fan, you’ll love these no-bake treats.
 Made with coconut oil, coconut milk and coconut flakes, there’s no denying that tropical flavor.
 Topped with a chocolate coating and almonds, these chewy fat bombs are great for satisfying a sweet tooth.